6 Mexico City Museums You Must Visit

 5 National Museum of Anthropology

-I went to the anthropology museum because several people I met in Mexico City told me I had to see it.
+I visited the anthropology museum because several people in Mexico City told me I had to see it.
 Everyone raved about how great it was, so I was underwhelmed.
 I probably would have liked it more if I hadn’t been told anything about how great the museum was.
 That said, it is a stunning place.

-As it was, the museum was just a bunch of old rocks.
-LOL.
-I’m kidding, sort of.
-The best stuff from tombs and dwellings were recreation.
-The pyramid artifacts were cool, but there were a lot of art objects were pulled from the ruins all over Mexico.
-If you’re an archeologist, I bet you would LOVE it here.
+The museum was just a bunch of old rocks—I’m kidding, sort of.
+The best stuff from tombs and dwellings were the recreations.
+The pyramid artifacts were cool, but there were a lot of art objects pulled from the ruins all over Mexico.
+If you’re an archaeologist, I bet you would LOVE it here.
 For me, it all looked similar after a few dozen examples.

 In case you’re wondering, there are a LOT of ruins in Mexico, so there’s a lot to see.
 I walked for hours through the museum and saw repetition with slight variation within each century.
 Change is slow.
 There was jewelry made of stones, fiber and metal.
 In the end, there was weaving and textiles, and that was interesting.
-Much of it was interesting, and you can see most of it at other museums, but not at the scale that you’ll find here.
+While you can see most of it at other museums, it won’t be at the scale you’ll find here.

-The best thing about this museum is its sheer size, the comprehensive number of artifacts from very distinct areas and eras, and the way they’re organized.
-The museum takes you from the beginning of documented history to the current history in a cohesive timeline so you can see progress happening.
-(Note that not a lot has changed in Mexico, really).
+The best thing about this museum is its sheer size.
+The comprehensive number of artifacts from very distinct areas and eras.
+The museum takes you from the beginning of documented history to current time.
+It’s a cohesive timeline so you can see progress happening.
+(You’ll note that not much has changed in Mexico, and tradition is revered).

-It’s not a museum, per se, rather an archeological site.
-Teotihuacán, according to Aztec tradition, is where the sun, the moon, and the rest of the universe trace their origins.
+It’s not a museum, per se, but rather an archaeological site.
+According to Aztec tradition, Teotihuacán is where the sun, the moon, and the universe trace their origins.
 These pyramids are called “the place where the gods were created.”
 People have flocked to it for centuries, seeking wisdom, spiritual enlightenment, and the manifestation of dreams.
 The site holds three significant pyramids and various other ruins, and it’s the best “museum” in Mexico City.

 Let’s Connect on Social Media and Email